ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 commandBuffer.endRecord();
 ```

-Finaly we can submit the command buffer so it can be executed by the device:
+Finally, we can submit the command buffer so it can be executed by the Device:

 ```cpp
 commandBuffer.submit(graphicQueue, waitSemaphoreInfos, { semaphore });
 ```

-Here we submit the command buffer to the graphic queue with waitSempahoreInfos we prepared, and with a semaphore to raise when the all the command will be done.
+Here we submit the command buffer to the graphic queue with waitSempahoreInfos we prepared and with a semaphore to raise when all the commands are executed.

 ### Drawing on the screen